""

 Important information about studies at the School of Education.

-Bachelor's degree (BA/BS) in the learning areas of preschool, according to the Icelandic national curriculum guide for preschools, or in the field of upbringing or education, with a first grade (7.25) or higher.
+Bachelor's degree (BA/BS) in the field of education or pedagogy, or in the preschool curriculum learning areas, with a minimum grade of first class (7.25) or higher.

 For the final exam, students must complete 120 ECTS credits.
 After completing a programme in teacher education at an Icelandic university, a teacher should have reached a level of competence in Icelandic that corresponds to a minimum of C1 according to the Common European Framework of References for Languages (CEFR).